gmac/series-stats/README.md

 	// >> [2, 23, 36, 63, 87]

 **jenksBreaks** `Series.jenksBreaks( [series], classes );`
 Returns an array of unevenly-sized classes distributed at uneven intervals across the series of values.
-Breaks are algorithmically plotted around concentrations of values within the series.
+Breaks are algorithmically plotted around concentrations of values within the series using [Jenks Natural Breaks](http://en.wikipedia.org/wiki/Jenks_natural_breaks_optimization "Jenks Natural Breaks").
 Tends to minimizes the impact of outlier values on the outskirts of the series.
 Example:

 	Series.jenksBreaks([10, 55, 87, 63, 27, 36, 23, 71, 29, 45, 2, 83, 17], 4);
 	// >> [2, 17, 36, 63, 87]